Gravitational resonances on $f(T)$-branes: Introduction

-In 2012, the thick brane model in $f(T)$ gravity was firstly constructed in Ref.~\cite{Yang:2012hu}.
-They gave the solutions of $f(T)$ brane world and investigated the localization of fermions.
+In 2012, the thick brane model in $f(T)$ gravity was firstly constructed in Ref.~\cite{Yang:2012hu}, the thick brane solutions were obtained, and the corresponding localization of fermions was also investigated.
 After that, using the superpotential method~\cite{Zhong:2016glr}, more thick brane solutions in $f(T)$ theory were obtained~\cite{Menezes:2014bta}.
 The tensor perturbations of the vielbein of $f(T)$ brane and the stability of this system were studied in Ref.~\cite{Guo:2015qbt}.
 It was found that the zero mode of the perturbation is localized on the brane.
 Then, in 2018, the braneworld model of $f(T)$ gravity with noncanonical scalar matter field (K-fields) was studied in Ref.~\cite{Wang:2018jsw}.
 More $f(T)$-brane related studies can be found in Refs.~\cite{DavoodSadatian:2018fss,Bamba:2013fta,Atazadeh:2014joa,Correa:2015qma,Guo:2018tpo}.
-In this paper we investigate the effects of torsion on thick branes structure and the KK gravitation resonance spectrum.
-The spacetime torsion will cause the thick brane to split, making the thick brane appear more abundant internal structure.
-Therefore, the gravitational resonance may appear.
-This provides an experimental way to detect the extra dimension if we can find the KK resonance in the collider.
-In addition, by studying the resonance spectrum of KK gravitons, it is also possible to reflect the structure of the extra dimension.
-In this paper, we constructed some new $f(T)$-brane solutions.
-Based on these solutions, we will study the effects of different parameters on the effective potential and the gravitational resonance.
-We will also give the region where the resonance exists in the parameter space.
-Besides, the effects of the torsion will also be studied by comparing different kinds of $f(T)$.
-More importantly, we will investigate the possibility of the first resonance to be a candidate of dark matter.
+In this paper we investigate the effects of torsion on thick branes structure and the resonance spectrum of KK gravitons.
+Based on Ref.~\cite{Guo:2015qbt}, we would like to study the gravitational resonances of $f(T)$-brane.
+The fluctuation equation of $f(T)$ gravity was given in Ref.~\cite{Guo:2015qbt}.
+Note that the dynamical variables are the vielbein fields, but we will focus on the gravitational resonances described by the metric, for which the relations between the perturbed vielbein and perturbed metric should be well defined.
+Firstly, the perturbed vielbein can be defined as follows